Become a Lucid Storyteller

 Almost every novel I’ve read had structure living inside it.
 The same goes for movies, and television shows.
 Even the 20/20 murder special I watched the other night used it.

-Story structure is everywhere.
-Once you grasp it, you may be surprised you didn’t see it before.
+Story structure is everywhere and once you grasp it, you may be surprised you didn’t see it before.
 It definitely opened my eyes.

 I became lucid in that moment.